yunojuno-archive/heroku-tools/README.rst

 In most cases it looks more like this:

 1. See what's in the proposed deployment (``git log``)
-2. Turn on the maintenance page (esp. if it contains data migrations)
+2. Turn on the app maintenance page
-3. Push up the code (``git push``)
+3. Push up the code
+5. Run collectstatic ^^
-4. Run any data migrations required by the deployment
+4. Run data migrations
-5. Run ``collectstatic`` (or equivalent) if static content has changed
 6. Turn off maintenance page
 7. Write a release note
 8. Inform others of the deployment

-This project encapsulates all of the above.
+This project encapsulates these steps.

+^^ Collectstatic will run automatically as part of the default Django buildpack, but if you are pushing content to CDN this may not be the desired behaviour, and you may wish to run collectstatic explicitly post-deployment.

 .. code:: shell

-    $ deploy dev
+    $ heroku-tools deploy dev
-    $ deploy dev --branch feature/xxx
+    $ heroku-tools deploy dev --branch feature/xxx

-Migrations are run automatically if the changeset includes files under "/migrations/", and collectstatic is run if the changeset includes "/static/".
+Migrations are run automatically if the changeset includes files under "/migrations/".

 Deployments
 -----------

+**UPDATE** This project has been scaled back in ambition - the deploy function is no longer generic, and is specifically written for Django.

 This project contains a ``deploy`` command line application that reinforces this workflow.
 It takes a number of options (run ``deploy --help`` for the full list), but by default it will enforce the workflow described above.
 A deployment the the dev environment will push the dev branch, uat will push master, etc. It will run a diff against the remote Heroku repo to determine the list of commits (and changed files) that will be pushed, and infer from that whether to run the migrations and collectstatic.